Where are you located?

 Yes, we do take most major insurances.
 Your insurance must be verified before your first visit.

-Please provide us with your insurance card information or provide us with a copy of the front and back
+Please provide us with your insurance card information or provide us with a copy of the front and back of your insurance card.

 What is your cancellation policy?